nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/TIMELINE.md

 ## 2004

 ### Overview
-Continued professional advancement and technology evolution
+Continued professional growth at Avaya, middle years of extended tenure

 [Timeline entries to be added]